 Will bailiffs come?
 Will I lose my home?
 How will this end?

-One of CAP’s core values is to give the best to those with the least, and we’ve become industry leaders, winning multiple awards, for our service to people who find they are at a vulnerable point in their lives.
+CAP is committed to giving the best to those with the least, and we’ve become industry leaders, winning multiple awards, for our service to people who find they are at a vulnerable point in their lives.

 This is some of what makes our service unique:

-- We see people in their home, making CAP completely accessible
+- We see people in their homes, making CAP completely accessible

 - CAP deals with all the post and negotiates with all the creditors

-- Each debt centre has a team of volunteer befrienders to cheer and support clients
+- Each debt centre has a team of volunteer befrienders to cheer on and support clients

 - The local church offers an instant caring community in the locality